-A native of Berkeley, CA, Marc Schachman moved back to the Bay Area a year ago after nearly 50 years in New York City, where he founded two of America's seminal original instrument chamber groups, The Aulos Ensemble and The Amadeus Winds, and performed as soloist and principal with nearly all this country's major early music orchestras including Philharmonia Baroque, American Classical Orchestra, Boston Baroque, and the Handel and Haydn Society.
+A native of Berkeley, CA, Marc Schachman moved back to the Bay Area three years ago after nearly 50 years in New York City, where he founded two of America's seminal original instrument chamber groups, The Aulos Ensemble and The Amadeus Winds, and performed as soloist and principal with nearly all this country's major early music orchestras including Philharmonia Baroque, American Classical Orchestra, Boston Baroque, and the Handel and Haydn Society.
 As an oboist, the music of Bach has been central to his life and is well represented on his extensive discography.
 He was delighted upon his recent move to find a synergy amongst his colleagues and old friends to create the Cantata Collective and to begin to delve specifically into this astonishing repertoire.

 While an undergraduate at UC Berkeley, Kati Kyme was introduced to the amazing world of the Bach Cantatas, as led by California Bach Society director Ted Flath.
 As a graduate student at Yale University, she performed a dozen Cantatas with the New England Chamber Orchestra.
 For five years, she played a different Bach Cantata every day with Helmut Rilling at the Oregon Bach Festival and in 1989 began her affiliation with the American Bach Soloists.
 She has participated in Boston’s Emmanuel Church Sunday Cantata performances and has recorded more Cantata movements with the Pacific Boys Choir.
 As a member of Philharmonia Baroque Orchestra for 35 years, she has continued her love affair with Bach.
 It is with the greatest pleasure that she joins her colleagues in Cantata Collective in its presentation of these works to Bay Area audiences.